jwbe/beanstalk-microsite/src/content/pages/about-beanstalk.md

 ### It’s great value
 * The app is free to download and use
-* Our fee is just 0.5% of account value annually, one of the lowest around.
+* Our fee is just 0.5% of account value annually, one of the lowest around (the funds we offer have fees of 0.12% - 0.15% deducted within the fund)